 If you didn't read all about Sweet Bok Choy, the one takeaway is that it's very similar to napa cabbage.
 So if you cant' find any Sweet Bok Choy - feel free to substitute with napa cabbage!

-How to cook Sweet Bok Choy Stir Fry with Beef
+How to Stir Fry Sweet Bok Choy with Beef (Step by Step)

 First, gather your ingredients: